anujmailbox/create-a-rest-api-with-phalcon/README.md

 ## Instructor: [Manish Kumar (MK)][instructor url]

-There’s a wide range of PHP frameworks out there and all of them claim to be special, in one way or another either.
-One of those frameworks is Phalcon but it’ll be a mistake to consider it just another PHP framework.
-What makes Phalcon unique and very special is it’s speed and the way it loads and runs.
-Infect Its the fastest PHP framework ever built!
+Phalcon is a full-stack PHP framework packed with the same features as all the rest, but with one important difference: Phalcon is the fastest PHP framework ever built!
+Instead of being written in PHP and loaded dynamically by your application, Phalcon a C-language extension that loads in your RAM as a PHP module.
+Which makes it blazing fast.

-In this course, Envato Tuts+ instructor Manish Kumar (MK) will show you how to create a simple REST API using the Phalcon php framework, The idea here is that you will create a rest api with functionalities like Create, Update, DELETE and Search with phalcon for a hypothetical Mobile Application that needs to consume this API.
-The api will be blessing fast and super easy and quick to build.
+In this course, Envato Tuts+ instructor Manish Kumar will teach you how to get started with the Phalcon PHP framework by building a simple REST API.
+You'll learn how to set up a development environment, how to define a database schema and API endpoints, and how to implement create, read, updated and delete (CRUD) operations to persist data to an SQL database.

 ## Source Files Description

+In this package you'll find the complete source and SQL dump for the course project: a simple REST API for information about cars.

-The source files contain both the rest api we developed during the course and the sql dump (schema + data) in separate folders: phalcon-api and sql.
+The source files are in the folder `phalcon-api` and the SQL dump is in the folder `sql`.

 ------